 another package named

-And now everything is fine: we've managed to retain the use of the access type while having most of our code in the SPARK subset so GNATprove is able to analyze it.
+And now everything is fine: we've managed to retain the use of the controlled type while having most of our code in the SPARK subset so GNATprove is able to analyze it.

 Our final example is a package with two functions to search for the value 0